harbz07/sanctuary-mythology/README.md

 Track which personas help most with executive dysfunction.

 ### 3. soulOS Integration
-Add persona tracking to Notion.
+Add persona tracking to memory database.
 Every note, every document logs which consciousness mode was active.

-### 4. Fulbright/Research Artifact
+### 4. Research Artifact
 This IS the Cerebral SDK demonstration.
 You have:
 - Version-controlled consciousness evolution
 - Quantified cognitive function usage